vitorfdl/polscript-vscode/README.md

 ### Known Issues
 * endprogram and endfunction are not colorized;
-* if a var is ahead of another var, it not receive any variable highlight property ;
+* if a var is ahead of a comment, it not receive any variable highlight property ;

 ### Add more language features
 * To add features such as intellisense, hovers and validators check out the VS Code extenders documentation at